Zentar-Ai/Zentara-Code/testdata/debugging_ts_insertion_sort.md

 # Debugging Tools Demonstration Script (for LLM) - TypeScript Insertion Sort

 This document outlines a step-by-step demonstration of runtime debugging capabilities using a TypeScript script implementing the Insertion Sort algorithm.
 The target audience for this demonstration is an LLM that will be guided through the debugging process.
+Zentara will automatically use `tsx` to execute the TypeScript code, so no compilation is needed.

 ## Objective